CCC 2023 Day 13 ☃️ Crafting with Printable Iron-On

 If you don’t have any printable iron-on, no worries – the images can be printed on cardstock to make Christmas cards instead.

-This project is part of 2023's Christmas Craft Countdown.
+This project was part of 2023's Christmas Craft Countdown.

 Materials supply list